Goldman Sachs Maintains Jones Lang LaSalle (JLL) Sell Recommendation

 What are Other Shareholders Doing?

-XMVM - Invesco S&P MidCap Value with Momentum ETF holds 13K shares representing 0.03% ownership of the company.
-In it's prior filing, the firm reported owning 13K shares, representing an increase of 2.45%.
-The firm decreased its portfolio allocation in JLL by 17.23% over the last quarter.
+DFAT - Dimensional U.S. Targeted Value ETF holds 110K shares representing 0.23% ownership of the company.
+In it's prior filing, the firm reported owning 95K shares, representing an increase of 13.10%.
+The firm increased its portfolio allocation in JLL by 17.36% over the last quarter.

-JCTR - JPMorgan Carbon Transition U.S. Equity ETF holds 0K shares representing 0.00% ownership of the company.
-In it's prior filing, the firm reported owning 0K shares, representing an increase of 1.79%.
-The firm increased its portfolio allocation in JLL by 12.60% over the last quarter.
+Ballentine Partners holds 2K shares representing 0.00% ownership of the company.
+In it's prior filing, the firm reported owning 2K shares, representing a decrease of 4.85%.
+The firm decreased its portfolio allocation in JLL by 99.91% over the last quarter.

-Royal London Asset Management holds 108K shares representing 0.23% ownership of the company.
-In it's prior filing, the firm reported owning 107K shares, representing an increase of 1.60%.
-The firm decreased its portfolio allocation in JLL by 5.26% over the last quarter.
+SEASONS SERIES TRUST - SA Putnam Asset Allocation Diversified Growth Portfolio Class 1 holds 1K shares representing 0.00% ownership of the company.
+No change in the last quarter.

-JECIX - Mid Cap Index Trust NAV holds 25K shares representing 0.05% ownership of the company.
-In it's prior filing, the firm reported owning 26K shares, representing a decrease of 1.42%.
-The firm decreased its portfolio allocation in JLL by 3.98% over the last quarter.
+Proequities holds 0K shares representing 0.00% ownership of the company.
+No change in the last quarter.

-Pacer Advisors holds 11K shares representing 0.02% ownership of the company.
-In it's prior filing, the firm reported owning 0K shares, representing an increase of 100.00%.

 What is the Fund Sentiment?